 Submitted an official request for extension of comment period

 DOE granted a 30 day extension as of May 12, 2015

+Met with SoCalGas’ congressional members staffs to educate them on concerns with DOE’s proposed rule.

 Based on the final conclusions SoCalGas will either support the DOE’s recommendation or prepare official comments indicating opposition to the action and request that it be rescinded.